mjohanning99/RubyDrawer/README.md

 Press the right mouse button to erease things.
 Press the number 1, 2, 3 ..
 0 on your keyboard, to change the colour you draw with (current colour can be seen at the bottom of the screen)
 Mousewheel Up and Down controls the brush size.
+Press the middle mouse button to clear the whole screen.
+There is one example program, that you can use to find out how the gem 'TexPlay' works ;) Feel free to add things.

 Hope you enjoy this program.
 Happy Coding,